IMSY-DKFZ/simpa/CONTRIBUTING.md

 ## Coding style

-When writing code for SIMPA, please use the [PEP 8](https://www.python.org/dev/peps/pep-0008/) python coding conventions and consider using the following structures in your code in order to make a new developer or someone external always know exactly what to expect.
+When writing code for SIMPA, please use the [PEP 8](https://www.python.org/dev/peps/pep-0008/) python coding conventions (which will be checked with the [autopep8 pre-commit hook](https://github.com/pre-commit/mirrors-autopep8)) and consider using the following structures in your code in order to make a new developer or someone external always know exactly what to expect.